 Download a one-page author profile.

 Apple began her literary journey in 2017, aiming to preserve cultural memory and foster empathy through stories rooted in real life.
-Her debut memoir, Las Crosses, became an Amazon bestseller and award finalist.
-Her historical novel, Mother of Red Mountains, won national and international recognition across multiple award platforms for its powerful depiction of love, survival, and female resilience in revolutionary China.
+Her literary work blends deep research with intimate reflection, offering a bridge between past and present.
+Her debut book, a memoir titled Las Crosses, became an Amazon bestseller and award finalist.
+Her first historical novel, Mother of Red Mountains, won national and international recognition across multiple award platforms for its powerful depiction of love, survival, and female resilience in revolutionary China.
+In 2025, she published her second historical novel, Daughter of Blue City, which became the No.1 New Release on Amazon.

 Apple is based in Baldwinsville, New York.
 She is a USTA-rated tennis player, an award-winning amateur ballroom dancer, and a passionate supporter of the arts.
-Her literary work blends deep research with intimate reflection, offering a bridge between past and present.

 Apple An is an award-winning Chinese-American author and professor whose life and work bridge continents, disciplines, and generations.
 Born during China’s Cultural Revolution and immigrated to the United States in 1989, she carries in her writing the echoes of history, the resilience of memory, and the hope of cross-cultural and cross-generational connection.